jozefg/drafts/floundering-in-dependent-types.markdown

 ---
-title: Not Another Dependent Types Sales Pitch
+title: Starting with Dependent Types
 ---

 For the past 20 months I've been floundering in depedently typed